oblik/liquidation-bot/docs/ARCHITECTURE.md

 - **Backup Strategy** → Automated database backups
 - **Monitoring Integration** → Prometheus/Grafana dashboards

-This architecture provides a robust, scalable, and maintainable foundation for automated liquidation operations on the Aave v3 protocol.
+This architecture provides a robust, scalable, and maintainable foundation for automated liquidation operations on the Aave v3 protocol.x